RefrigerantTrack

 Maintaining Your Certification

 EPA 608 certification does not expire.
 Once you receive your certification card, it remains valid indefinitely without any renewal requirement.
-However, technicians should stay current with regulatory changes — the AIM Act HFC phase-down, the 2026 threshold change lowering covered appliances to 15 lbs, and evolving requirements around newer refrigerants like R-454B and R-32 affect day-to-day compliance even though certification itself does not change.
-Many employers and industry associations recommend periodic refresher training to stay sharp on evolving refrigerant regulations and new refrigerant handling procedures.
-Keeping a copy of your certification in your service vehicle and in your employee file ensures you can demonstrate compliance during inspections or EPA inquiries.
+That said, technicians should stay current with regulatory changes — the AIM Act HFC phase-down, the 2026 threshold change lowering covered appliances to 15 lbs, and evolving requirements around R-454B and R-32 affect day-to-day compliance even though certification itself does not change.
+Many employers recommend periodic refresher training on evolving refrigerant regulations.
+Keeping a copy of your certification in your service vehicle and employee file ensures you can demonstrate compliance during inspections or EPA inquiries.

 Key Facts and Figures